Z4R1Q/Z4R1Q/README.md

 - Freelancing in tech while in college
 - Deepening my skills in Python, problem-solving, and eventually AI/cybersecurity

-Outside of tech, I’m into calisthenics, chess, and gaming.
+Outside of tech, I’m into calisthenics and chess.

 ---